 Proteins are macromolecules made up from a set of building blocks known as amino acids.
-Different proteins are made by combining different amino acids in different orders to create unique chains that perform a huge range of functions.
-The instructions for making proteins from amino acids are written in your DNA, a bit like an instruction booklet for Lego.
-For example. if you follow one set of instructions you might make a car, but follow another set and you might make a castle.
+Proteins are made by combining amino acids in different orders to create unique chains.
+Each protein performs its own functions.
+The instructions for making proteins from amino acids are written in your DNA.
+A bit like a biological instruction booklet for Lego.
+If you follow one set of instructions you might make a car, but follow another and get a castle.
 The components for each of these are the same (e.g. Lego blocks), but the order in which they are put together is what makes the thing what it is.

 Inside every spider is an incredible organ called a spinneret.
 Some spiders have up to 8 of these things!
 The spinneret is used to combine tiny molecules together, stringing out a chain of individual components to make a long thread with delicately balanced properties.
+This is where the spider uses protein to create silk.
 You can see a spinneret in action here.

 If you were going fishing, you wouldn’t want to have a heavy iron chain hanging off the end of your rod, would you?
 You’d need a delicate, thin wire – such as a fishing line.
 When a spider is searching for food (and the protein in that food), they make this delicate, thin, light but incredibly strong silk to build their webs.
 These threads are 1,000 times thinner than a single human hair.